Triclone/.github/profile/README.md

 ## 🚀 About Us
-We are a team of Students who wanted to build something of their own!
+We are a team of Experts who wanted to build something of their own!
 So here we go!
 Managing and building our own organization and building our own apps and softwares!

 ## Website